-The Chair informed HCA members that Turkey is currently in discussion with the IHO regarding membership to the HCA.
-Turkey has been surveying in Antarctica and has offered to share data with the HCA Hydrographic Priorities Working Group (HPWG) and chart producing countries.
+The Chair informed HCA members that Turkey was in discussion with the IHO regarding membership to the HCA.
+Turkey made some survey activities in Antarctica and offered to share data with the HCA Hydrographic Priorities Working Group (HPWG) and chart producing countries.

 Mr Andy Willett (UKHO), Chair of the HCA Hydrographic Priorities Working Group (HPWG), noted the solid progress in the review of paper chart and ENC schemes for Region M along with the review of maritime shipping routes (MSR) and updating of the survey priorities list.
-There is currently a proposal to add one new MSR to support new INT charts aligned with IAATO ship statistics.
+There was a proposal to add one new MSR to support new INT charts aligned with IAATO ship statistics.
 The HPWG Chair noted the use of IAATO real time AIS to monitor vessel locations and deficiencies in navigational coverage.